harshit0571/Rest-Api-Nodejs/README.md

 ## Technical Stack

-- Nodejs , express, mogngodb
+- Nodejs , express, mongodb
 - Docker

 ## How it works?